 7. Don’t Get Discouraged With Breastfeeding

 Although it seems like it should, breastfeeding doesn’t come easy and can be a trial those first few days.
 The hospital lactation consultant reassured me that the baby really doesn’t need to eat much the first three days or so.
 Its body is recovering from the birthing process and will naturally lose a little weight during that time.
-If the baby doesn’t seem interested don’t freak out.
+If the baby doesn’t seem interested, don’t freak out.
 The nurses can be a little overzealous and cause new moms to be anxious about nursing.
 But, the first few days are more of a practice session.
 What’s most important is that the latch and positioning is good so that when baby does get hungry, it’s a go.
-Check out these nursing articles to be encouraged and for helpful hints.

 8. Make Nursing Easier

 Get the tools you need to make nursing easier whether it’s a foot stool, a cushy chair, a pump or a nursing pillow (FYI, the My Brest Friend Pillow is awesome!
 Way better than the Boppy.
 I have both.)